 I had such a good time looking through all of the applications after we opened up the giveaway for submissions for your design questions!
 I couldn’t choose just one, so today we’re sharing part two!

 I had a great time putting together mood boards for Heidi’s Living Room Makeover Reveal , and today I wanted to share the other, more common side of these types of virtual consultations, the zoom call!

-If reading and watching about inspiration and design posts like these is something you enjoy, you’ll be excited to know that I’m getting closer to offering Power Hour Consultations as one of the She Holds Dearly services, most likely in April 2021!
+If reading and watching about inspiration and design posts like these is something you enjoy, you’ll be excited to know that I am currently offering Power Hour Consultations as one of the She Holds Dearly services!
+Click HERE to find out more!

 I teach a class each week called “Behind the Scenes”, and we have been meeting on zoom for the past year and a half.
 We like to joke that we were on zoom before being on zoom was the thing to do!

 I have always enjoyed the week each month where I offer my class “Your Turn Consultations” and we get to turn the camera around and help them with an issue they’re facing in their own home!